jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 ### Bundling elements to a library for later import

-For bundling and exporting elements, I propose introducing a new concept called `libraries`.
+For bundling and exporting elements, the RFC introduces a new concept called `libraries`.
 A `library` can inhibit `Valuetype`s, `Block`s, `BlockType`s, `Constraint`s, and `Transform`s.
 A library has to define a version in semver syntax.
 A library has to be exported.